 Early Origins of the Lomack family

 The surname Lomack was first found in Lancashire where one of the first records of the name was Christopher Lomax of Bury, who was listed there in 1590 in the Wills at Chester (1545-1620.)
 The same source lists Jeffrey Lomax, of Heap in the same year.
 Richard Lumas, Lumax and Geoffrey Lomax were listed in 1602, 1622 and 1642 in The Rolls of Burgesses at the Guilds Merchant of the Borough of Preston.
 John Lummis was listed in the Hearth Tax Returns for Suffolk in 1674.
 The Preston Guild Rolls also list Oliver Lumas in 1602, Oliver Lumax in 1622.
 Richard Lumas-jur in 1602 and Richard Lumax-jur in 1622.

-Important Dates for the Lomack family
+Early History of the Lomack family

 This web page shows only a small excerpt of our Lomack research.
 Another 126 words (9 lines of text) covering the years 1601, 1602 and 1674 are included under the topic Early Lomack History in all our PDF Extended History products and printed products wherever possible.

 Lomack Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Lomax, Lomas, Loomas, Loomis, Lummis, Lummus and others.

 Early Notables of the Lomack family (pre 1700)